Estimated reading time: 3 minutes, 29 seconds

 The cadre of employees that man the front lines are typically understated but never overlooked.
 The talented muscles and the skilled craftsman of my world deserve a whole bunch of credit.

 Who Is the Leader?

-Once we determine the clear vision and meaningful goals for the next period of time together, I get to lead like a leader should.
+Once we determine a clear vision and meaningful goals for the next period together, I get to lead as a leader should.
 What I tolerate is what I get.
-I revel in that we are behaving in a way that expresses an all for one and one for all attitude in our dauntless journey together into the future.
+I revel in that we are behaving in a way that expresses an all-for-one and one-for-one-for-all attitude in our dauntless journey together into the future.

 We Had a Breakthrough

 As part of my hungry entrepreneur persona, I am always on the hunt for ideas and effective ways to lead.
 After reading a great book called Extreme Ownership I’ve implemented a proven practice the military uses called decentralized command.
 Our Project Managers are now briefing the company on the details and strategic objectives of every new project until it is understood.
 This is just one cool thing that has made a huge positive impact on the company already.